rudypflores/Tranposer/README.md

 - Implementation of LinkedList and ChordList ADT
 - Inifnite chord progression transposing!
+- Implementation of UI with the the help of the JavaFX framework

 ## Features
 Main features to look at before testing this simple application